Tooth Extractions Mesquite

 Is There an Alternative to a Tooth Extraction?

-Sadly, if your dentist is recommending a tooth extraction in the first place, then the answer is probably no. It’s always preferable to save teeth with root canal therapy, dental crowns, scaling and root planing, and other procedures whenever possible.
+Sadly, if your dentist is recommending a tooth extraction, then the answer is probably no. It’s always preferable to save teeth with root canal therapy, dental crowns, scaling and root planing, and other procedures whenever possible.
 As such, if these options are still viable, we will always suggest them first.

 However, in many cases, a tooth may simply be beyond salvaging, and removing it could be the only way to keep your entire mouth healthy.
 That said, there’s no need to panic if you’re told that you need an extraction; we’ll do everything in our power to help you stay as calm and comfortable as possible during your treatment.